Berkanktk/CyberSecurity/README.md

 `john zip.hash`

 ## Metasploit
-The Metasploit Framework is a set of tools that allow information gathering, scanning, exploitation, exploit development, post-exploitation, and more.
-While the primary usage of the Metasploit Framework focuses on the penetration testing domain, it is also useful for vulnerability research and exploit development.

-**Auxiliary:** Any supporting module, such as scanners, crawlers and fuzzers, can be found here.
-**Encoders:** Encoders will allow you to encode the exploit and payload in the hope that a signature-based antivirus solution may miss them.

-### Payloads
+The Metasploit Framework is a powerful tool for penetration testing, exploit development, and vulnerability research, offering modules for information gathering, scanning, exploitation, and post-exploitation.

+- **Auxiliary:** Supports modules like scanners, crawlers, and fuzzers.
+- **Encoders:** Encode exploits and payloads to evade signature-based antivirus detection.
+- **Payloads:**
-**Singles:** Self-contained payloads (add user, launch notepad.exe, etc.) that do not need to download an additional component to run.
+  - **Singles:** Self-contained payloads (e.g., add user, open app) that run without additional downloads.
-**Stagers:** Responsible for setting up a connection channel between Metasploit and the target system.
-Useful when working with staged payloads.
-“Staged payloads” will first upload a stager on the target system then download the rest of the payload (stage).
-This provides some advantages as the initial size of the payload will be relatively small compared to the full payload sent at once.
-**Stages:** Downloaded by the stager.
-This will allow you to use larger sized payloads.

-Metasploit has a subtle way to help you identify single (also called “inline”) payloads and staged payloads.

-* generic/shell_reverse_tcp
-* windows/x64/shell/reverse_tcp

-Both are reverse Windows shells.
-The former is an inline (or single) payload, as indicated by the “_” between “shell” and “reverse”.
-While the latter is a staged payload, as indicated by the “/” between “shell” and “reverse”.
+  - **Stagers:** Establish connection channels between Metasploit and the target, facilitating the download of staged payloads.
+  - **Stages:** Larger payloads downloaded by stagers to expand functionality.

+**Single payloads** use an underscore (e.g., `generic/shell_reverse_tcp`), while **staged payloads** use a slash (e.g., `windows/x64/shell/reverse_tcp`).

 ### How to use